Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/103-Access.md

-or as you may have seen in other HPC courses already (e.g., the VSC [Supercomputers for Starters](https://klust.github.io/SupercomputersForStarters/) course organised by UAntwerpen), parallel file systems are not built to deal with hundreds of thousands of small files and are very inefficient at that.
+or as you may have seen in other HPC courses already (e.g., the VSC [Supercomputers for Starters](https://klust.github.io/SupercomputersForStarters/) course organised by UAntwerpen), most parallel file systems are not built to deal with hundreds of thousands of small files and are very inefficient at that.
+This is certainly true for Lustre, the system that we have on LUMI.
 Therefore block quota on LUMI tend to be rather flexible (except for the home directory) but file quota are rather strict and will not easily get extended.
 Software installations that require tens of thousands of small files should be done in containers (e.g., conda installations or any big Python installation) while data should also